 South Africa remains relatively cheap in comparison to many western countries.
 In the 2012 Mercer cost of living rankings Johannesburg (154) and Cape Town (179) fall 23 and 21 places respectively on the previous year, reflecting the considerable weakening the South African rand has suffered against the US dollar in the last year.
 Tunis, Tunisia (209), remains the least expensive city for expatriates in the region, down two places from last year.

 If you’re considering relocating to South Africa then please check out our guide to living in Cape Town.
-It contains full and comprehensive details of the cost of living in South Africa including sample prices of goods and services across different budget types.
-It will be an invaluable resource for planning your move.
+It contains full and comprehensive details of the cost of living including sample prices of goods and services across different budget types.
+It will be an invaluable resource for planning your move to becoming digital nomads.

 There are eleven official languages in South Africa; Afrikaans, English, IsiNdebele, IsiXhosa, IsiZulu, Sepedi, Sesotho, Setswana, Siswati, Tshivenda and Xitsonga.